DanielDaCosta/detoxifying-text-marco/README.md

 ### <ins>Compute Requirements</ins>

 We recommend using a single RTX6000 GPU (this is what we used for our experiments) or another NVIDIA GPU with >24GB VRAM to enable large-scale rewriting (large batch size).
 Our method can also run on smaller models <24GB VRAM, but you should set the batch size to be lower.

+## Datasets and Preprocess
+See datasets/README.md for access to the datasets and a description.

 ### <ins>Detoxification with MaRCo</ins>